benjamindkilleen/artifice/log.md

 better implementation overall (more robust model setup), but `segmentation_unet` has a data augmenter which may be good as a starting point for our augmentation setup

+## November 13, 2018

+* Balls moving around inside some cube, bouncing off one another.
+* Elastic, inelastic collision?
+* Spheres coupled with an invisible spring, learning the spring constant through the ML recovered positions.
+How would you make sure that the recovery of one ball's wouldn't influence the other's.
+* Initially just learn on two spheres.
+  * Spring constant, different masses, etc.